Tomas2D/pm2-master-process/README.md

 First you need to install this package and related `pm2` package.

 ```
-yarn add pm2-master-process pm2 promise-based-task
+yarn add pm2-master-process promise-based-task pm2
 ```
 ```
 npm install pm2-master-process
 ```

-Without any configuration, the environment variable which tells us the instance of the id is `NODE_APP_INSTANCE` ([source](https://pm2.keymetrics.io/docs/usage/environment/)).
+Without any configuration, the environment variable which tells us the instance of the id is `pm_id`, which is automatically set by PM2.
-If you have a problem accessing this environment variable, edit your pm2 ecosystem file and change the value of field `instance_var` to `YOUR_CUSTOM_ENV_NAME`.

 ## 🤘🏻 Usage